 - shared a closed space for more than two hours with someone who is a confirmed case.

-If a school is directly impacted by a confirmed case of coronavirus (COVID-19), we will work with DHHS to confirm necessary actions for the school.
-This may include a temporary closure of the school while an investigation and contact tracing takes place.
+If your child's school is directly impacted by a confirmed case of coronavirus (COVID-19), we will work with DHHS to confirm what the school needs to do.
+This may include the school closing for a short time while an investigation and contact tracing takes place.
 DHHS may recommend a deep clean of the school.
 All surfaces, furniture and equipment will be disinfected with hospital-grade disinfectant as part of the deep clean.
 The school will be made operational as soon as possible.